 Maybe you want to feel empowered to:

-- Find your life’s purpose and add more passion and meaning into your life
+- Discover your life’s purpose and add more passion and meaning into your life

 - Change your life in ways you know you need to but have been putting off year after year